Mass of the Fermenting Dregs: Departure of Chiemi Ishimoto

 In October 2010, it was announced that the band's guitarist of six years, Chiemi Ishimoto, would be leaving the group after completing the band's national tour on 11 December 2010.
 Her leaving was due to a medical panic disorder.
 Ishimoto's last performance was held at the Shibuya Club Quattro.
 Guitarist and lead vocalist Eriko Hashimoto of the band Chatmonchy attended the performance, sharing the enthralling experience of the final performance of "End Roll" on her official blog on her band's official website.

-Departure of Yoshino Tsutomu
+Departure of Isao Yoshino

-In December 2011, Yoshino Tsutomu announced that he would be leaving the group for undisclosed reasons.
+In December 2011, Isao Yoshino announced that he would be leaving the group for undisclosed reasons.
 This left Miyamoto as the sole founding and active member of the band.

 Dissolution

 Though Natsuko Miyamoto, with the help of supporting members, continued to perform as Mass of the Fermenting Dregs through the spring of 2012, on September the 1st of the same year, she officially announced that Mass of the Fermenting Dregs would cease to exist as of that day.
-As a parting present, Miyamoto shared the last of the works recorded while Tsutomu was still a member.
+As a parting present, Miyamoto shared what was, at that moment, the last of the works recorded with Yoshino.
 A song titled "たんたんたん" (tantantan) was made available for download through a direct link placed within the page containing the departing letter to the fans on the official M.o.F.D. website.